This article will walk you through how to test your new return portal.

 The first step of the return flow is to mark the return as received (or approve it first, if you've set up the manual approval flow).
 Don’t worry, the refund will not yet be approved, nor the inventory processed.
 The goal of this step is to keep the customer updated and to confirm that you have received the package.

-Note that this is not done automatically when your carrier marks a package as received - this feature is part of our Advanced Logistics add-on.
+Note that this is not done automatically when your carrier marks a package as received.

 Step 4: Control the quality of the inventory